jcmesacoding/jcmesacoding/README.md

 - 💞️ I’m looking to collaborate on ............. many interesting projects that help me grow.
 - 📫 How to reach me ............ -through my projects here and my email: mesacruzjc@gmail.com-
 - 😄 Pronouns: ............
 John Table
 - ⚡ Fun fact: .............
-Play chess, coding, basketball, listen music, travels, etc.
+Play chess, coding, basketball, listening to music, travels, etc.

 <!---
 jcmesacoding/jcmesacoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.